dml-cth/deep-machine-learning/Instructions/00_installing_docker.md

 On the menu on the left-hand-side there are links to installation instructions for different host environments (Windows / Mac / Linux).
 Some of these links will bring you to Docker Hub, where a Docker Hub account is needed for access.

 There are however other ways to download Docker, e.g. by following the link provided in the instructions under the "Releases" section at https://docs.docker.com/install/

+If you want to work locally in your GPU-enabled Linux environment, remember to install all dependencies listed above, i.e. not only Docker (>= 19.03), but also NVIDIA drivers & NVIDIA Container Runtime.

 <!-- Windows 10
 Install: https://docs.docker.com/docker-for-windows/install/